UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UTSA and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this year.
+- UTSA and its opponents have combined for 59.5 points -- this matchup's over/under -- only twice this season.

-- Louisiana Tech's games have gone over 59.5 points in four of six chances this season.

-- The two teams combine to score 66.9 points per game, 7.4 more than the total in this contest.
+- The two teams combine to average 66.9 points per game, 7.4 more than the over/under in this contest.

-- This contest's total is 9.4 points greater than the 50.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 50.1 points per game, 9.4 fewer than this contest's over/under.

 - The Roadrunners and their opponents have scored an average of 60.6 points per game in 2021, 1.1 more than Saturday's total.